rmoehn/farlamp/README.md

 ```
 I'm studying the impact of overseer failure on RL-based IDA,
-    because I want to know under what conditions the amplification increases or
+    because I want to know under what conditions amplification and distillation
-    decreases the failure rate,
+    increase or decrease the failure rate,
-        in order to help my reader understand whether we need to combine
+        in order to help my reader understand whether explicit reliability
-        capability amplification with explicit reliability amplification in all
-        cases.
+        amplification is necessary for IDA to work in practice.
 ```

 In this project I will:

-1. Take the implementation of iterated distillation and amplification from Christiano et al.'s [‘Supervising strong learners by amplifying weak experts’](https://arxiv.org/abs/1810.08575) and adapt it to reinforcement learning.
-(It is using supervised learning now.)
+1. Take the implementation of iterated distillation and amplification from Christiano et al.'s [‘Supervising strong learners by amplifying weak experts’](https://arxiv.org/abs/1810.08575), introduce overseer failures and see how they influence the overall failure rate.
+2. Adapt the system to reinforcement learning.
+(It uses supervised learning now.)
-2. Introduce overseer failures and see how they influence the overall failure rate.
+2. Introduce overseer failures in the RL setting and see how they influence the overall failure rate.
 3. Write a paper about the results.

 [Overseer failures in SupAmp and ReAmp](overfail2.pdf) contains a more extensive